python/cpython/Doc/library/functions.rst

    case, expression statements that evaluate to something else than ``None`` will be printed).

-   The optional arguments *flags* and *dont_inherit* (which are new in Python 2.2) control which future statements (see :pep:`236`) affect the compilation of *source*.
+   The optional arguments *flags* and *dont_inherit* control which future statements (see :pep:`236`) affect the compilation of *source*.
 If neither is present (or both are zero) the code is compiled with those future statements that are in effect in the code that is calling compile.
 If the *flags* argument is given and *dont_inherit* is not (or is zero) then the future statements specified by the *flags* argument are used in addition to those that would be used anyway.
 If *dont_inherit* is a non-zero integer then the *flags* argument is it -- the future statements in effect around the call to compile are ignored.

    Future statements are specified by bits which can be bitwise ORed together to specify multiple statements.
 The bitfield required to specify a given feature